alexpaul/LinkedList/README.md

-# LinkedList
+# Node and Linked List

-A linked list is a series of connected nodes.
-A node is an abstract data structure.
+A node is an abstract data structure that consists of a value and next pointer property.

-Types of a linked list:
-* singly linked list
-* doubly linked list

 Node class